vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 -	and right-most item adds 1 unit of cost as well because it is shifted 1 position down to keep ascending order of the combination

 So basically combination’s index is its total cost in that table (cost of preceding movements, gray color values in Fig. 1.).
-If we want to start from index 1, we just add 1 to total cost, so index for combination in step 7 will be 7 of course.
+If we want to start from index 1, we just add 1 to total cost.

 Let’s see another example, n=3, r=4: